--REEF, a partnership between Altagas and Vopak is currently working through the regulatory and permitting process to develop a bulk liquids terminal offering handling, storage and ship loading for commodities such as propane, methanol and diesel.
-REEF is targeting a final investment decision at the beginning of 2024 followed by two+ years of construction.
+- Ridley Energy Export Facility (REEF) is an AltaGas led project to develop a bulk liquids terminal offering handling, storage and ship loading commodities such as propane, methanol and diesel.
+Construction is underway with an expected completion date of 2026.

-For more information on these proposed developments and others, visit our website here.
+For more information on these proposed developments and others, visit our website here54.